root3nl/SupportApp/README.md

 ## Changelog

 **Version 2.4**
-* Support App Extensions
+* Support App Extensions: introducing a new way to make your own custom info items and provide relevant information to your end users and create actions.
+Extensions can show anything you want and can be populated using scripts or commands, for example using your MDM solution.
+There is support for two Extensions to use in the info item rows.
+* SupportHelper: there is now support for privileged scripts and commands to run directly from a button in the Support App while preserving the App Sandbox.
+An optional utility called SupportHelper will be required and handles the execution on behalf of the Support App.
+This is built on the Distributed Notifications framework to allow inter-app communication.
+SupportHelper is a separate installer and is not included in the standard Support App installer.
+* Optional info items row: an extra row with info items or Extensions can now be enabled.
+When enabling this third row, it will show the Password and Network info items by default.
+The row can show any info item or Extension.
+* New password sources: the Password info item can now be configured to show password expiry information from Jamf Connect, Apple’s Kerberos SSO Extension or NoMAD.
+Set preference key "PasswordType" to "JamfConnect", "KerberosSSO" or "Nomad".
+* The title text now supports markdown just like the footer text.
-* Item won’t show a hover effect when no link is configured, allowing buttons to be static without a clickable action.
-This applies to both configurable buttons and Support App Extensions.
+* Items no longer show a hover effect when no link is configured, allowing buttons to be static without a clickable action.
+This applies to both configurable buttons and Extensions

 **Version 2.3**
 * Welcome Screen: an informational window can now optionally be shown when the Support App is opened for the first time.
 It explains the key features to the user.